macstepien/furuta_pendulum/furuta_pendulum_control_toolbox/README.md

 Then download version `0.4ad.0` of RobCoGen from [this page](https://robcogenteam.bitbucket.io/binary.html).

 Then, before generating code, it is necessary to fix some problems.
-First one is described in this [github issue](https://github.com/ethz-adrl/control-toolbox/issues/166), as in the issue I removed a "/" sign from the framework.properties (`generator.maxima.libs.path = ../etc/maxima-libs`, without "/" at the end).
+First one is described in this [github issue](https://github.com/ethz-adrl/control-toolbox/issues/166), as in the issue I removed a "/" sign from the `./run/framework.properties` (`generator.maxima.libs.path = ../etc/maxima-libs`, without "/" at the end).

 <!-- Fix:
 fatal error: iit/rbd/scalar_traits.h: No such file or directory